-11 THE TRANSITION TO NSEC5
+9 THE TRANSITION TO NSEC5

-We conclude with a discussion of the elephant in the room.
 How can today's DNSSEC transition to NSEC5?

 The DNS community has faced this problem before.
 First, the NSEC3 specification [60] came out after the earliest deployments of DNSSEC [68], and so resolvers and nameservers had to transition from NSEC to NSEC3 [60, Section 10.4].
 Second, there is currently a proposal to transition from RSA to ECDSA signatures over the NIST P-256 elliptic curve [81].
 Third, a desire to avoid NIST-specified curves [30] and to have short DNSSEC responses, is motivating the community to consider transitioning to digital signatures over Edwards elliptic curves [77, 88].
 Fourth, there is also the DPRIVE initiative that seeks to add confidentiality to DNS transactions, to mitigate concerns surrounding pervasive network monitoring [3].
 Given that other transitions may be on the horizon, this might also be a good time to consider transitioning to NSEC5.